BioKIC/symbiota-docs/content/user/idkeys/admin/_index.en.md

 ---

 {{< notice info >}}
-This page describes how to edit the characters and states that are available in Identification Keys. {{</ notice >}}
+This page describes how to add or edit the characters and states that are available in Identification Keys.
+To edit which character states are applied to a given taxon, visit the [Editing ID Key States for Taxa](https://biokic.github.io/symbiota-docs/user/idkeys/edit/) page.{{</ notice >}}

 {{< notice note >}}
-A user must have Identification Keys Administrator access to edit character and state values in a portal, since these edits affect the entire portal, not just a single checklist. {{</ notice >}}
+A user must have **Identification Keys Administrator** access to edit character and state values in a portal, since these edits affect the entire portal, not just a single checklist. {{</ notice >}}

 ### Structure of Identification Keys